Sentebale: Health

-Lesotho has a population of just 1.8 million, yet it is estimated there are at least 360,000 orphans, and 13 percent of all children are vulnerable; their rights to survival and development are not being met.
-Life expectancy is on average just 41.2 years.
+Lesotho has a small population of 1.8 million people, yet it is estimated there are at least 360,000 orphans.
+13 per cent of Basotho children are vulnerable; their rights to survival and development are not being met.
+Life expectancy in Lesotho is 41.2 years.

 The country has the second-highest rate of HIV/AIDS in the world.
 Knowledge about HIV prevention is also low.
 The two most common misconceptions about HIV/AIDS in Lesotho are that a person can become infected through mosquito bites or sharing food.
 Someone who has comprehensive knowledge of HIV is defined as someone who will "in response to a prompted question, agree that people can reduce their chances of getting the AIDS virus by having sex with only one uninfected, faithful partner and by using condoms consistently; know that a healthy-looking person can have the AIDS virus; and know that HIV cannot be transmitted by mosquito bites or by sharing food with a person who has AIDS."
-In Lesotho, only 38 percent of women and 29 percent of men ages 15-49 have comprehensive knowledge about HIV/AIDS.
+In Lesotho, only 38 per cent of women and 29 per cent of men ages 15 to 49 have comprehensive knowledge about HIV/AIDS.
 Among youth, this figure is 39 percent for women and 29 percent for men.

-Sentebale's work

-Sentebale focuses on supporting vulnerable children.
-The charity runs five key projects to enable communities to improve health, care, and education.